You have a driver’s license and you can vote, but there is one freedom that’s not guaranteed to you in the US – booking a hotel at the age of 18.

 Canada, the US, and Mexico are all fairly close in line with each other – typically around 21 years old.
 In South America, it is generally possible to check in at 18 years old, but you should always read the internal policies of the hotel.

-While the standard around the world is 18 years old, Southeast Asia and parts of Africa may have more lenient policies, or not enforce policies strictly.
-As always, it's best to check before you book.
+While the standard around the world is 18 years old, Southeast Asia and parts of Africa may have more lenient policies or don’t enforce policies strictly.
+As always, it’s best to check before you book.

 Conclusion

 Countries have their age guidelines for hotels, as do municipalities.
-Even in countries where there’s no technical age restriction, like Norway, most hotels impose their own restrictions.
+Even in countries with no technical age restriction, like Norway, most hotels impose their own restrictions.
 In other words, you’ll rarely find a hotel that doesn’t hold guests to some age standard.

 After all, they must protect themselves and their guests, they are responsible for the safety of its guests, but they also have to make sure they get paid – minors can’t be held liable for debts.